ManishaKadali/avm-genai-hackathon-usecases/README.md

 # avm-genai-hackathon-usecase
 You are here early.
 Visit us Tue March 5th at 11:00 pm to get access to the use cases.

+## Here is a poem as an ode to the coming Hackathon.
 In the heart of innovation's vibrant streak,
 Lies the UAE, where dreams dare to speak.
 A hackathon unfolds, a tech marvel fest,